kdgdkd/ramiho/README.md

 - **-31** will disconnect device number 3 from device number 1

 ## Dependencies
-ramiho's connexion management functionality requires only ALSA.
-Written in bash, I guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
+ramiho is written in bash, and it only requires ALSA to work as a MIDI connexion manager.
+I guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
 But don't take my word.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
 These tools provide a monitor filtered by type of data, and the send midi test.
-The default location for these executables is ramiho's srmidi directory, but you ma define any other location (or alias) in the fCONF function.
+The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu.
+For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu (needs to be tested).
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).